 The independent Review of National Aged Care Quality Regulatory Processes is complete and the final report is now available.
 The Minister announced broad support for the direction of the report and that the Government would move as soon as possible to replace announced re-accreditation audits with unannounced audits in residential aged care services.

-Information about the single quality framework that will include a single set of aged care standards, streamlined quality assessments across residential and community care and improved quality information to enable consumers to make choices about the care and services they need.
+The single quality framework includes a single set of quality standards, new quality assessments across residential and community care and enhanced quality information to enable consumers to make choices about the care and services they need.

 Information about regulatory action (Sanctions and Notices of Non-Compliance) taken by the department.